 - the unification of weight units, payment and accounting principles.

 The UPU provides technical support to developing countries in modernizing their postal services.

 The Universal Postal Congress is the supreme authority of the Union.
-The Congress consists of representatives of all member states meeting every five years.
+The Congress consists of representatives of all member states.
 It reviews and revises the UPU instruments, determines the work programme and budget, and elects the Director-General and the Deputy Director General, as well as the members of the Council of Administration and of the Postal Operations Council.

 The Council of Administration, consisting of 41 member countries, meets annually.
 It supervises the UPU activities and studies administrative and legal issues.

 The Postal Operations Council is the technical and operational body of the UPU with 40 elected member states.

 Mer om UPU